The Procurement Academy

 Required for procurement officers that perform small and/or alternate procurements from $10,000 to $100,000.

-Recertification Requirements: 4 procurement related classes every 3 years, at least 2 of which must be DGS procurement recertification classes.
+Recertification Requirements: 4 procurement related classes every 3 years, at least 2 of which must be OPPM procurement recertification classes.
 Classes provided by other organizations will count toward recertification on a 2 hour = 1 class basis.

 LEVEL III PROCUREMENT CERTIFICATION